electronicpatterns/pythonnet/VS2013_README.txt

 Depending on your local Visual Studio configuration, you may need to open Solution Explorer, then right-click on top-level Solution and select Enable NuGet Package Restore to download dependencies prior to building.

+Once C# 6.0 language support is enabled, the solution will compile correctly but editor windows will continue to show red error lines underneath C# 6.0 specific features.
+The editor still relies on the older built-in parser even after C# 6.0 is installed.
+These pseudo-errors can be safely ignored.

 Available configurations
 ------------------------